 People in some cultures did not consider forced genital mutilation, human sacrifice, sexism, racism, polygamy, homosexuality, slavery, or murder wrong — but others did.
 Many Europeans thought divorce a sin, but to the Iroquois it was no big deal.
 In Somaliland and among the Formosa people, a man had to commit murder to be considered deserving of a wife.
+Other cultures of the time would be horrified at the very thought, as most are today.
 In ancient Greece, homosexuality was mainstream and a natural part of society — men who were happily married to a woman often openly had a male partner as well.
-But the Jews murdered homosexuals.
+But the Jews murdered homosexuals (similarly, the prevalence of patriarchy, racism, and so forth vary widely).
 They further murdered people for not being virgins, for rebelling against parents, going too close to the Tabernacle, working on a holy day, believing in a God other than Yahweh, and many other nonviolent crimes — ideas of right and wrong that changed drastically over time.
 The Catholic Church considered condom use a sin until 2010; the ancient Romans created condoms from the skin of vanquished enemy soldiers.
 Just over 100 years ago, the U.S. age of consent for sex was about 10 years old (in Delaware it was 7), and it wasn’t a big deal to most Americans — most being Christians.
 Today folks think and feel differently.
 In some cultures, like the Tibetans, one wife had many husbands.
 In others, like the Mormons or Mongols, one husband had many wives.
 It was common practice in some societies to lend one’s wife to a guest.
 Some groups embraced tattoos, but the ancient Greeks considered them a desecration of the body.
 To some, infanticide was unforgivable, but to others common practice (Plato recommended it to prevent overpopulation).
 Hebrew, African, Asian, and Australian tribes forced genital mutilation on their young — still others thought it right to castrate themselves to prevent sin, or to punish others for crimes.
 At the exact same time Middle Eastern and American men were desperate to make sure women revealed no skin in public, women elsewhere were shirtless just like men.
 (See The Selected Papers of Bertrand Russell and “An Outline of Intellectual Rubbish,” Bertrand Russell.)
 In some societies, women breastfed piglets.
 People in other times and places might consider that wrong (see Guns, Germs, and Steel, Jared Diamond).
 In India, Hindu women would sometimes burn themselves to death at their husbands’ funerals in a ritual called sati.
 The later British occupiers thought this wrong, so they banned it.
 European Christian societies spent over a thousand years torturing, murdering, and warring with nonbelievers, something unthinkable today.

 And of course, within a single culture at any given time there is debate over what is right or wrong.

-This is because morality is affected by many factors: geography, resources and wealth, political institutions (would any argue democracy doesn’t change the way people think?), class structure, religion (a powerful force indeed), education and literacy, scientific progress, individual observation and experience, economics, and so on, all varying within a complex society.
+This is because morality is affected by many factors: geography, resources and wealth, political institutions (would any argue democracy doesn’t change the way people think?), class structure, religion (a powerful force indeed), education and literacy, traditional or commonly-held ideas, scientific progress, individual observation and experience, family dynamics, economic systems, and so on, all varying within a complex society.
 And these interact with and affect each other; Will and Ariel Durant wrote in The Lessons of History, “Political forms, religious institutions, cultural creations, are all rooted in economic realities.”

 Consider the fierce disagreement over slavery in the United States.
 Racism and slavery were cultural creations, and we can see how economic circumstances affected them.
 Geography and climate did not make slavery as economically sensible in the North (tobacco and cotton did not grow well), and thus it slowly died out; thoughts on the moral status of slavery changed with it.
 While Quakers preached abolition in the North, Protestant preachers in the South upheld slavery as ethical, as “God’s Will,” pointing to many Bible verses (see The Slave Community, John Blassingame).
 Slaveowners saw nothing wrong with slavery, but black slaves certainly did.